xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 Also note -- if you want to clean up your run directory before doing another run, you can type "make pltclean" to remove the plt* and *.png files.

-### Follow-up Questions

-1. Why might it be important to have `n_cell` be a power of 2 in the "Race" example but not in the "Pachinko" example?
-  * In the "Race" example we use multigrid to solve for the flow field.

-2. How different is the Pachinko code itself for 2D vs 3D?
-  * Not very!
-Search for the test on `AMREX_SPACEDIM` in the source files to see how few lines are different.

-3. How could I make the parallel decomposition in the Pachinko example load balance the particle work?
-  * Use a cost function based on number of particles instead of number of grid cells.

-### Suggested Evening Activities

-1. In the "AMR 101" example,
-  * what quantities could I choose as refinement criteria besides the magnitude of phi?
-  * what factors besides the refinement criteria define the size and shape of the grids?
-    ( Hint: you might want to read this first: https://amrex-codes.github.io/amrex/docs_html/GridCreation.html )

-2. In the "Off to the Races" example,
-  * what is the configuration of obstacles in which the first particle reaches the end-line in the shortest time?
-  * does making the grid finer make the particles not get "stuck" on the obstacles?
-  * would a different linear solver be faster?
-        ( Hint: try adding "use_hypre = 1" to the inputs_3d file )

-3. In the Pachinko example,
- * how well can I control the final distribution of particles from the initial particle positions?
- * if I made the number of grids in the domain be different, how would that change the domain decomposition?
- * how could I modify the code to make the particles bounce off each other as well?
-Does AMReX have a way of doing that?

 ### Further Reading